pivotal/docs-tap/authn-authz/pinniped-install-guide.hbs.md

 ### <a id="update-certs"></a>Switch to production issuer (letsencrypt/cert-manager)

-Once you have tested that everything is working correctly, you can switch to a `letsencrypt` production issuer so the generated TLS certificate is recognized as valid by web browsers and clients.
+Once everything works as expected, you can switch to a `letsencrypt` production issuer so the generated TLS certificate is recognized as valid by web browsers and clients.

-1. Modify a ClusterIssuer for `letsencrypt` the add TLS certificate resource for Pinniped Supervisor by creating/updating the following resources and save them into `workspace/pinniped-supervisor/certificates.yaml`.
+1. Modify the ClusterIssuer for `letsencrypt`, add TLS certificate resource for Pinniped Supervisor by creating or updating the following resources and save them into `workspace/pinniped-supervisor/certificates.yaml`:

     ```yaml
     ---